cocos/cocos-engine/EngineErrorMap.md

 The internal state of LinearBufferAccessor have severe issue and irreversible, please check the reason

+### 9004

+Failed to allocate chunk in StaticVBAccessor, the requested buffer might be too large: %d bytes

 ### 9100

 texture size exceeds current device limits %d/%d